MaxStrange/Artie/artietool/tasks/README.md

 ### Hardware Test Job

-All hardware tests are collected and run in a single Kubernetes job on the Artie cluster.
+All hardware tests selected by the user are collected and run in a single Kubernetes job on the Artie cluster.

 - *job*: hardware-test-suite
 - *steps*:
   - *test-name*: The name of the individual test.
   - *cmds-to-run-in-cli*: The commands to run in the CLI continer.
-This is a list of strings, each of which will typically be of the form 'artie-cli <module> status'
+This is a list of strings, each of which will typically be of the form 'artie-cli <module> self-test'
-  - *expected-restults*: How to interpret the output from the CLI command.
-TODO
+  - *expected-results*: How to interpret the output from the CLI command.
+Should be a dict of key values, which should match the format of the output of the self-test command in terms of the submodule.
+For example: `LED-LEFT: "working"`

 ## Flash